 Team

-Walter Bisang and Andrej MalchukovThe core team of the MAGRAM project involved in data annotation and evaluation: Dr. Linlin Sun (LS), Iris Rieder (IR), Eduard Schroeder (ES) and Marvin Martiny (MM).
-Statistical evaluation was performed by Svenja Luell (SL), and at later stages by Dr. Laura Becker (LB).
-Since 2020 database management and curation has been performed by Marvin Martiny.
+The team was led by Walter Bisang and Andrej Malchukov.
+The core team of the MAGRAM project involved in data annotation and evaluation: Linlin Sun (LS), Iris Rieder (IR), Eduard Schroeder (ES) and Marvin Martiny (MM).
+Statistical evaluation was performed by Svenja Luell (SL), and at later stages, by Laura Becker (LB).
+Since 2020, database management and curation has been performed by Marvin Martiny.